rhkr827/rhkr827/README.md

    + Stopped.
 Both API has not supported almost.
 They have merged already by Health Connect Android API

  * MyMail - Still work
-   [ ] For making filter Gmail by Python
+   - [ ] For making filter Gmail by Python
+      - [x] Get mails from Gmail via OAuth

  * MyMoney - Will work
    + History